mgreiler/se-unlocked/Transcripts/EP_47_Scott_Bryant.md

 **Michaela:** Yeah, that's really cool.
 I really want to deep dive into that and really understand a little bit more about that.
 But before we go there, I want to ask Kim a little bit about her background, because this is also super fascinating, right?
-So you manage a pediatric clinic in Kosovo.
+So you managed a pediatric clinic in Kosovo.
 That's what I read online.
 And you started a diamond cutting factory in Moscow.
 I mean, how, why, how did that come about?
 I mean, this is really a big change.